 Code Walkthrough:

-In conclusion, exception handling is essential to testing with Cypress.
-It allows you to handle and gracefully recover from errors that may occur during the execution of your tests.
-By proactively handling exceptions, you can ensure that your tests run smoothly and provide accurate results.
+Uncaught exception handling in Cypress is a crucial aspect of testing with Cypress.
+It enables you to manage and recover from errors that may occur during test execution, ensuring your tests run smoothly and provide accurate results.

 Try LambdaTest Now !!